iris-eldo/OpenDSS_DEG_Simulation_API_Wrapper/README.md

 - **Critical System Monitoring**: Added `critical.txt` in the `results_api` directory to track critical system events and alerts.
 - **Enhanced Logging**: Improved logging system for better tracking of system operations and DFP activities.
 - **API Documentation**: Complete API reference with request/response examples for all endpoints.
+- **Storage Integration**: Added support for connecting and managing storage devices in the grid.

 ## Features